This post may contain affiliate links.

 Up or on the Rocks

-Classic gimlet recipes are served up, in a martini or coupe glass.
+Classic gimlet recipes are served up, in a martini glass or coupe glass.
 But this isn’t a classic recipe, so why serve it that way?
-If you want to keep things traditional, strain the mixture into a martini or coupe glass and garnish with a lime wheel or cucumber ribbon.
+I like to strain my cucumber gimlet over ice in a rocks glass.

 rocks glass filled with a light yellow-colored drink and topped with a cucumber ribbon